-This paper is based on thesis submitted to Ajou University in partial fulfillment of requirements for the degree of Master of Arts in International Trade in June 2012.
-The earlier version of this paper is available at www.nrb.org.np under NRB Working Paper Series, NRB-WP-13, 2012
+This paper is based on thesis work submitted to Ajou University in partial fulfillment of requirements for the degree of Master of Arts in International Trade in June 2012.

-Acknowledgement: I would like to express my sincere gratitude to Prof. Kim, Dong Geun for his valuable comments and guidance to bring the thesis work into a right track.
-I would also like to thank all others for their constructive remarks.
+Acknowledgement: I would like to express sincere gratitude to Prof. Kim, Dong Geun for his valuable comments and guidance to bring the thesis work into a right track.
+I would also like to thank everyone for their constructive remarks while extracting this paper out of the work.